The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Elite in Pulmonary Alveolar Proteinosis

-Yoshikazu Inoue practices in Neyagawa, Japan.
+Yoshikazu Inoue practices practicing medicine in Chuo, Japan.
 Mr. Inoue is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Pulmonary Alveolar Proteinosis, Interstitial Lung Disease, Acute Interstitial Pneumonia, Hepatectomy, and Mastectomy.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Pulmonary Alveolar Proteinosis, Interstitial Lung Disease, Acute Interstitial Pneumonia, Hepatectomy, and Mastectomy.

 Elite in Pulmonary Alveolar Proteinosis